alphajuliet/aoc24/README.md

 ## Day 8

 Now we're getting into some fibre.
 Getting the data into a good structure is the first and often the critical decision in tackling the problem.
 I overdid this one slightly in part 1 by unnecessarily tracking the labels of each node and antinode but it didn't impact much.
 Part 2 was a simple extension of the part 1 solution, using the excellent `iterate` and `tqke-while` functions, and a predicate that checks that the generated coordinates are within the bounds of the grid.
 Did I say that I really like Clojure?

+## Day 9

+Part 1 is a little fiddly but ok.
+Part 2 requires a different approach by dealing with larger chunks.
+I understand the algorithm but I haven't worked out how to code it elegantly in Clojure yet.
+I'll keep thinking about that while I charge on.